ibm-cloud-docs/billing-usage/viewing_usage.md

 In the Services section, you can view a list of your services and the estimated costs that are associated with those services.
 To view a summary of estimated charges for all instances of a specific resource, complete the following steps:

+### Viewing service usage details in the console
+{: #usage-ui}
+{: ui}

 1. In the {{site.data.keyword.cloud}} console, go to **Manage > Billing and usage**, and select **Usage**.
 2. Click **View plans** to view all the instances of a specific type of resource.
-3. To see a detailed summary of estimated charges for each instance of a specific resource type, click **View details**.
-You can also see the detailed monthly usage metrics for the selected instance.
+3. To view a detailed summary of estimated charges for each instance of a specific resource type, click **View details**.
+You can also view the detailed monthly usage metrics for the selected instance.

+If you have a Pay-As-You-Go account that isn't billed in US dollars or a Subscription account, the usage for all services is finalized by the 20th of the following month.
+If you have a Pay-As-You-Go account that is billed in US dollars, the usage for all services is finalized by the 3rd of the following month.
+{: important}

 The account is billed for the total usage that is incurred across all groups and organizations at the end of each billing cycle.
 Each billing cycle lasts one month.

-You can filter the usage summary by group and select the time frame for usage.
+You can filter the usage summary by group and select the timeframe for usage.
 The charges that are shown represent the amount that is billed to the account for that particular month.

 If you select a specific organization from the **Filter by group** list, you can see the total usage for that organization, including any usage as part of a free tier.
 The free tier usage is shown as free at the account level, but not at the organizational level.
 When you view the organizational usage, you see the real usage for that organization, which includes both free and charged usage.
 All organizational usage is rolled up to the account usage after the free tier is removed.